oebarbie/plan/README.md

 # Plan
-here is my plans and achievements💤
+here are my plans and achievements💤